 Will The Legitimate Peaky Blinders festival return?

 Peaky Blinders series five is now available to watch in full on BBC iPlayer.
-It will be available to watch on Netflix from October 4, 2019.
+It became available to watch on Netflix on October 4, 2019.
 Check out everything else you need to know about season five here.